-That means thousands of new legal sports-betting opportunities are headed here, well beyond the lottery parlay-style sports bets available in Alberta now.
+That means thousands of new legal sports-betting opportunities are headed to Alberta, well beyond the lottery parlay-style sports bets available now.
 AGLC brass says single-game betting will give Albertans 18 and up a number of new and unique options for betting on their favourite sporting events.

 This includes greater odds of a successful bet and a choice between betting markets, from outrights to point spreads and props.
-Plus, AGLC execs say the organization is ready to integrate those options into PlayAlberta.ca almost immediately and work with its industry stakeholders to offer sports betting in destination facilities throughout the province as well.
+Plus, AGLC execs say the organization is ready to integrate those options into PlayAlberta.ca in 2021 and work with industry stakeholders to offer retail sports betting in destination facilities throughout the province as well.
 Here’s all you need to know about online sports betting in Alberta, including how Alberta sports betting works now and what’s about to change.

 How sports betting works in Alberta right now